• Skip to primary navigation

 In an effort to move forward with consensus, Dr. Karp advocated for an open, transparent process.
 The district organized nine town hall meetings, inviting parents, educators, administrators, and students to weigh in.
 These gatherings became platforms for robust debate, where participants could voice support, ask questions, and raise concerns about the impact on transportation, extracurricular activities, and family schedules.

-The meetings also allowed Martin Karp and other district leaders to share the scientific evidence supporting later start times.
+The meetings also allowed Martin Stewart Karp and other district leaders to share the scientific evidence supporting later start times.
 This helped shift the conversation toward the benefits for student health and learning.

 A Case Built on Research and Fiscal Responsibility